Tornado outbreak of May 22–25, 2010

-The Late-May 2010 tornado outbreak was a tornado outbreak that begun on May 22, 2010, and ended May 25.
-The storm system responsible for the tornadoes affected a large area from North Dakota to New Mexico.
+From May 22–25, 2010, a significant tornado outbreak affected a large area from North Dakota to New Mexico.
 The system that caused the outbreak formed from a low-pressure system that was located in Canada.
+Isolated tornadoes were reported across portions of central South Dakota that afternoon.
+The most intense supercell produced a long-lived wedge tornado in and around Bowdle, South Dakota, where numerous houses and farm buildings were destroyed and cars were thrown into the air.
+It was rated as an EF4, but mostly remained in rural the countryside and no injuries were reported.

 Meteorological synopsis

 On May 20, a strong low pressure system moved on to the British Columbia coast, bringing with it a cold front over the Rockies, although it produced no showers.
 Two days later, on May 22, the cold front detached from the low pressure system and connected with a warm front from the Southeastern United States and another low pressure system over Wyoming.
 Dry line activity increased over the Great Plains and many tornadoes formed in South Dakota.
 The worst of these tornadoes was rated an EF4 pending further analysis.
 The next day, on May 23, the warm front joined a portion of the cold front and became an occluded front.
 The cold front once again joined the Canadian low pressure system.
 Dry line activity held steady and a number of more tornadoes formed across the Great Plains.
 Many meteorologists believed that Monday, May 24 would be one of the most active tornado days.
 Dr. Greg Forbes of the Weather Channel issued an ^{8}/_{10} risk of tornadoes for spots in the Great Plains.
 A front was stationed over South Dakota, bringing fast moving supercells and tornadoes from North Dakota to Texas.
 The next day, more severe thunderstorms fired up, but severe activity shifted east and south.
 VORTEX2 was able to get valuable information when tracking a supercell that produced 3 tornadoes, each weak and short-lived.